tis-innovation-park/tm-vmm/README.md

 ![](doc/pics/fscrs.png)

-# Testing Machine
+# VMM - Virtual Machine Manager

+VMM is software that is part of the Testing Machine project.

-## About
+## About the Testing Machine project

-Testingmachine is used to test eGovernment services.
+Testingmachine is primarily used to test eGovernment services.
 The eGovernment services can vary from country to country but generally it grants citizens access to important documents and information.
 In most EU countries there are additional services like paying property tax that can be done online.
 Most governments in Europe are leaning in this direction in order to decrease administrative overhead.

 ## Reporting bugs

+Use the mailing list below to report bugs.

 Try to be as precise as possible when reporting bugs.
 The more information we get the bigger chance we have of fixing the problem.

-Use the mailing list below to report bugs.

 ## Getting involved